Regional Furniture

 • English Newspaper Advertisements as a Source of Furniture History, John Stabler

-• A Labelled Liverpool Clock Case, Christopher Gilbert
+• A Lablled Liverpool Clock Case, Christopher Gilbert

 • An American Tavern Table, Gerald W.R.
 Ward